 The committee held its first meeting of the second session on February 2, 1867.
 On February 6, the members began considering the proposed legislation entitled “An act to provide for the more efficient government of the Rebel States.”
 After considerable deliberation, the committee sent the bill back to the House for approval.
 More commonly known as the Military Reconstruction Act of 1867, or the First Military Reconstruction Act, Congress passed the bill into law on March 2, 1876, over President Andrew Johnson’s veto.

 The Joint Committee on Reconstruction met for the last time on February 9, 1867.
 The Fortieth Congress, which convened on March 4, 1867, did not re-establish the Joint Committee on Reconstruction.
-Although the committee existed for only slightly less than fifteen months, it markedly altered the course Reconstruction.
+Although the committee existed for only slightly less than fifteen months, it markedly altered the course of Reconstruction.
 By reversing Andrew Johnson’s lenient Presidential Reconstruction policies, the committee paved the way for constitutionally guaranteed civil and political rights for African Americans.